nomis/EvohomeWirelessFW/README.md

 //
 // Compile for RFbee using board: Arduino Pro or Pro Mini (3.3V, 8MHz) w/ATmega 168

 This should work with Domoticz (http://www.domoticz.com/wiki/Evohome) to control evohome or you can control it directly via the serial interface if you use the correct protocol.
 This sketch can also serve as template for creation of an evohome compatible wireless device.

-You will require an RFBee, probably a UartSBee (for USB serial connection to the RFBee) and you will also need the Arduino IDE from http://arduino.cc/en/main/software or via sudo apt-get install arduino.
+You will require an RFBee, probably a UartSBee (for USB serial connection to the RFBee) and you will also need the Arduino IDE from http://arduino.cc/en/main/software or via ``sudo apt-get install arduino``.
 The RFBee is a 3.3v device so you should set the voltage switch on the UartSBee to 3.3v instead of 5v.

 # RFBee versions
 **NOTICE**
-The RFBee exists with two different processors (or MCU's).
+The RFBee exists with two different processors (or MCUs).
 RFBee *v1.0* and *v1.1* contain the AVR **ATmega168**.
 RFbee *v1.2* contains the AVR **ATmega328**.
 See <http://wiki.seeed.cc/RFbee_V1.1-Wireless_Arduino_compatible_node/>.
 # Arduino IDE
 Download and install the Arduino IDE from <https://www.arduino.cc/en/main/software>.

 Once you have the IDE installed you should copy the sketch (EvohomeWirelessFW folder) to your Sketchbook folder.
 You then select the correct board as above, choose the appropriate serial device and select upload from the menu.
 # PlatformIO
 Download and install PlatformIO Core from <http://docs.platformio.org/en/latest/installation.html>.
 Once installed you can build and or upload the project from the command line.
 ## Build your project
 Go to the root folder of the cloned project (the folder containing platformio.ini).

 **The code is configured for RFBee v1.2.
 If you are using a RFBee v1.0 or v1.1, edit platformio.ini and replace _pro8MHzatmega328_ with _pro8MHzatmega168_.**

-Issue the following command: ``platformio run`` and you should see the build running like:
+Issue the following command: ``platformio run`` and you should see the build running
+like:

 ```
 $ platformio run